Veterinary Assistant Full Job Market

 You’ll be a critical part of the medical team, helping veterinarians and veterinary technicians care for injuries and treat illnesses.
 A typical day in your new life as a veterinary assistant will probably include the following tasks:

-- Feeding, bathing, and exercising animals (the fun stuff!)
+- Feeding, bathing, and exercising animals

 - Restraining animals during examinations and laboratory procedures